aulezko/HumanpDC/README.md

 # HumanpDC

-This is the code repository related to the following publication **Age- and tissue-dependent diversity of human plasmacytoid dendritic cells uncovers a cycling subset dominant in early life and cancer**, by *Alina Ulezko Antonova et al.* (Immunity, 2026).
+This repository contains the code associated with the publication:
+**Age- and tissue-dependent diversity of human plasmacytoid dendritic cells uncovers a cycling subset dominant in early life and cancer**, by *Alina Ulezko Antonova et al.* (Immunity, 2026).

-This repository contains the following files:
+## Overview
+This codebase provides the analytical pipeline used to process, integrate, and visualize single-cell transcriptomic data for human and mouse plasmacytoid dendritic cells (pDCs).

+## Repository Contents

-* RadarPlotCode.R: RScript file used to generate the radar plot in Figure 1D.
+* `pDC_MainSeuratObject.R`: Script to reproduce the main Seurat object, as presented in Figure 1B.
-* pDC_MainSeuratObject.R: RScript file that can be used to reproduce the main Seurat object, shown in Figure 1B.
+* `RadarPlotCode.R`: Script used to generate the radar plot shown in Figure 1D.
+* `pDC_MousetoHumanCCA.R`: Script for cross-species integration.
+This workflow converts mouse pDC gene symbols to human orthologues, rebuilds the mouse object in human gene space, and performs Canonical Correlation Analysis (CCA) to integrate mouse and human datasets.

+## Requirements
+* `R` (version 4.0 or higher)
+* `Seurat`
+* `ggplot2`
+* `biomaRt`

+## Reproducibility
+To ensure results are consistent, the mapping of mouse-to-human orthologues uses the Ensembl archive (December 2021).